DennisHeimbigner/netcdf-c/docs/filters.md

 First, it must store its filter information in its metadata in the above JSON dictionary format.
 Second, it is convenient to share filter implementations with HDF5, so NCZarr expects to use many of the existing HDF5 filter implementations.
 This means that some mechanism is needed to translate between the HDF5 id+parameter model and the Zarr JSON dictionary model.
-Third, it must be possible to modify the set of initial parammeters in response to environment information such as the type of the associated variable; this is required to mimic the corresponding HDF5 capability.
+Third, it must be possible to modify the set of visible parameters in response to environment information such as the type of the associated variable; this is required to mimic the corresponding HDF5 capability.
+Note that the term "visible parameters" refers to the parameters provided by "nc_def_var_filter" or those stored in the dataset's metadata as provided by the JSON codec.
+The term working parameters will refer to the parameters given to the compressor itself.

 The standard authority for defining Zarr filters is the list supported by the NumCodecs project [7].
 Comparing the set of standard filters (aka codecs) defined by NumCodecs to the set of standard filters defined by HDF5 [3], it can be seen that the two sets overlap, but each has filters not defined by the other.